 “The Foreign Intelligence Surveillance Act,” in John Norton Moore, Guy B. Roberts, Robert F. Turner, eds., National Security Law & Policy 1201 (Carolina Academic Press, 3d. ed.
 2015).

 "When Privilege Fails: Interstate Litigation and the Erosion of Privilege Law" (with Graham C. Lilly), 66 Ark.
 L. Rev. 613 (2013).

-Law School for Everyone (with Edward K. Cheng, Joseph L. Hoffmann, and Peter J. Smith) (The Teaching Company, 2017).
+The Great Courses, Law School for Everyone (with Edward K. Cheng, Joseph L. Hoffmann, and Peter J. Smith) (The Teaching Company, 2017).